 You can speak to Which?
 Legal for affordable advice on your issue, and get help with making an effective claim.

-Can I still claim back money if I didn't fly because of Brexit?
+Can I still claim money back from an airline after Brexit?

-We explain the key areas of consumer law that could be affected by no-deal Brexit and what you can expect.
+We explain how consumer law will could be affected by Brexit.

 Who do I escalate my complaint to?

 If you booked a flight that either departed from Europe or was with a European airline, you're protected by the Denied Boarding Regulation - or EU Regulation 261/2004 - if your flight is delayed or cancelled.